goerli/GoethBridge/README.md

-# Multi Directional Bridge
+# ChainBridge

-this is a go implementation of a generic bridge between blockchains. the bridge will be able to connect any networks using native fuel or any token.
+This is a go implementation of a generic bridge between blockchains.
+The bridge will be able to connect any networks using native fuel or any token.

 ### todo
 * implement support for non EVM based blockchains

 ### requirements
 go 1.9.1